somsagar07/Boro/README.md

 ### How to run:

+Firsty, install all the external dependencies mentioned in **requirements.txt**.
-We have to run 2 commands simultaneously using terminal from the project folder, they are:
+Then, we have to run 2 commands simultaneously using terminal from the project folder, they are:
 * npm start
 * nodemon server/index.js